jonschr/rent-fetch/README.md

 - single-floorplans.php (override this in your theme if you like by dropping a file into your main theme directory, currently not used for anything)

 ## Shortcodes
+This plugin includes three shortcodes.
+There's more information about each of these on the [wiki](https://github.com/jonschr/apartment-sync/wiki/Included-shortcodes), but none of them take any parameters.
 ```
 [propertymap]
 [propertysearch]